Torrington Community Foodbank

 Great Torrington Memory Café

 The Memory Café is a place where people with memory problems and their families/friends can visit to support each other and share information and experiences.
 The Café provides a friendly, informal and relaxed atmosphere for visitors to drop by.
 You can enjoy a free cup of tea/coffee and some cake, meet others in similar circumstances, have the opportunity to talk with members of the healthcare team and get advice, information and support about living with memory loss.
-Free leaflets are available.
+People who attend the Café are from all walks of life and of varying ages.
+Some people may have had a recent diagnosis of dementia, whilst others may be worried about their memory and want advice.
 Our café operates on a drop-in basis once or twice a month on Thursday mornings.

 The memory café is held at Torrington Methodist Church, at the top of Mill Street.